willleeney/willleeney.github.io/_pages/publications.md

 </div>

 > <small>
     William Leeney and Ryan McConville.
-Uncertainty in GNN Learning Evaluations: A Comparison Between Measures for Quantifying Randomness in GNN Community Detection. arXiv preprint arXiv:2312.09015 (2023).
+Uncertainty in GNN Learning Evaluations: A Comparison Between Measures for Quantifying Randomness in GNN Community Detection.
+Advances in Complex Networks and Their Applications, from COMPLEX NETWORKS, 2023.
+Complexity, Entropy (2023).
     (<a href="https://arxiv.org/abs/2312.09015.pdf" style="color:gray">.pdf</a>)
     (<a href="https://github.com/willleeney/wrandai" style="color:gray">code</a>)
     (<a style="color: gray; cursor: pointer;" onclick="toggleVisibility('leeney2023uncertainty');">bibtex</a>)